IowaScaledEngineering/i2c-ssr/README.md

 # i2c-ssr
 Qwiic-Compatible I2C Solid State Relay Adapter

-The I2C-SSR is a Qwiic-compatible I2C board designed to mount on top of a standard solid state relay, such as the cheap knock-off Fotek SSR-25s available eBay.
+The I2C-SSR is a Qwiic-compatible I2C board designed to mount on top of a standard solid state relay, such as the cheap knock-off Fotek SSR-25s available on eBay and other sources (Ali Express, etc.).